watercolor for beginners doesn't have to be scary, it's easy

 Watercolor paint comes in two different forms.

 Tube watercolors have some glycerin added to keep the paint flexible.
-Any size brush may be used with tube watercolors.

-Pan watercolors are pressed into cubes, dried and usually placed in a container with a lid.
 When we want to use pan watercolors, rub a wet brush on the selected color cube.

 The brushes used on pan watercolors wear out faster from all the rubbing.
-We are limited to using small brushes because a large brush will over-lap into the adjoining pan colors.

-Pan watercolors an easy watercolor for beginners.
-Also, they are very handy for travel and painting in the field.
+Also, they are very handy to carry for travel and painting in the field.

 Beginner watercolorists can paint butterflies.You can paint watercolor!

-what colors should we use?
+what colors do we need?

-Start with the three primary colors, red, yellow and blue.
-A warm and cool version of each gives us flexibility for mixing more colors.
+A warm and cool version of each gives us more flexibility for mixing colors.

-• Red, Cadmium Red (warm red) and Permanent Rose (cool red)
+• Cadmium Red and Permanent Rose

-• Yellow, New Gamboge or Cadmium Yellow Light (warm yellow) and Lemon Yellow (cool yellow)
+• Cad Yellow Light and Lemon Yellow

 See my recommended colors of an extended palette of 12 colors.

-Watercolor paintings on paper must be matted and framed under glass.
+Watercolors on paper must be matted and framed under glass.

 Can we paint watercolor on canvas?